Table of Contents

 Structure of Prion Proteins

 The prion proteins are essentially present throughout the body in humans and in animals.
 However, the prion protein found in infections has a different structure and is resistant to proteases.
-Their entry to brain happens through infection resulting in progressive break down of neuron causing prion diseases.
+Their entry to the brain happens through infection resulting in the progressive break down of neuron causing prion diseases.
 All prion proteins are not infectious.
 Following are the different forms of prion proteins :

 This is an isoform of the normal PrPc which is resistant to proteinase K and is structurally misfolded.
 It can or cannot be infectious.

 This is a structurally altered form of the normal PrPc which is always infectious and causes disease.
-It is discovered component for the infectious prion particles.
+It is a discovered component for the infectious prion particles.
 The exact structure of the protein is still not known but it has structurally more than normal beta pleated sheets which form amyloid fibers, which eventually accumulate forming plaques.

 Function of Prion Proteins

-The exact function of the prion proteins is still being researched but experimental studies in mice have demonstrated that they play a role in regeneration of myelinated nerve fibers.
+The exact function of the prion proteins is still being researched but experimental studies in mice have demonstrated that they play a role in the regeneration of myelinated nerve fibers.
 In experiments performed on mice, it was shown that breaking down of prion proteins causes activation of myelin repair and if they are not present then demyelination occurs in those nerves.

 Mechanism of Prion Replication